twotwotwo/sz/README.md

 sz includes [a modified version of snappy-go][cport] with the encoding logic ported to C.  It's compiled into your binary: target systems do not need the snappy library, though building the package requires a C compiler targeting the right platform.
-The port ran about 50% faster for my my compressible test content.
+The port ran about 50% faster for my compressible test content.
 It passes the original test suite, but that's all the assurance we have, so be aware.
 If you want to revert to the pure-Go version, just edit the import statement in your copy of [sz.go][szgo].